Authority: Student Affairs

 - Student Advocate: The student defendant may consult with a student advocate prior to appearing before the committee.
 The administrator shall offer referral to a student advocate immediately upon notifying the student of the committee hearing date, time, and location.

 - Student Advocate as Hearing Advisor: The student may appear alone or may request a Student Advocate to appear and serve as an advisor (Section 2.13).
-The advocate may not personally cross-examine witnesses, address the committee or administrator, or present the case for the student defendant but may appropriately and professionally communicate with the student defendant throughout the hearing in keeping with the dignity of the proceedings.
+The advocate, except as noted in Section 9.9, may not personally cross-examine witnesses, address the committee or administrator, or present the case for the student defendant but may appropriately and professionally communicate with the student defendant throughout the hearing in keeping with the dignity of the proceedings.

 - Challenges to the Committee: The student defendant may dismiss one (1) Committee member from the hearing without cause and may request to dismiss one (1) committee member from the hearing with cause.
 When a challenge for cause is initiated, the student defendant, challenged committee member, administrator and other guests will leave the room while remaining committee members deliberate and vote.